 Gil Muñoz is the Chief Executive Officer at the Virginia Garcia Memorial Health Center.
-Gil has been Chief Executive Officer since 2001 and has been with Virginia Garcia since 1991.
-Under his leadership, Virginia Garcia Memorial Health Center has grown from serving 7,000 patients at two sites to now serving 36,000 patients at five primary care clinics, four dental clinics, four school-based health centers, and a mobile outreach clinic in Washington and Yamhill Counties.
+He has been Chief Executive Officer since 2001 and has been with Virginia Garcia since 1991.
+Under his leadership, Virginia Garcia Memorial Health Center has grown from serving 7,000 patients at two sites to now serving 47,800 patients at five primary care clinics, six dental clinics, six school-based health centers, and a mobile outreach clinic serving Washington and Yamhill counties.

 Gil serves on the boards of directors/trustees of Northwest Regional Primary Care Association, OCHIN, Oregon Primary Care Association, Yamhill County Care Organization, Beaverton Collaborative Health Care and Tuality Healthcare/Tuality Hospital.
 Previously, he served on the boards of CareOregon, Loaves and Fishes, Oregon Health Policy Commission, and Tri-County Safety Net Enterprise.
 He holds a Master’s in Public Administration from Lewis and Clark College (1995) and a Bachelor of Arts in Economics from the University of Maryland (1984).